precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 ### Different time scales

-For solvers operating on different time-scales, the solver with the smaller time-step size may not be able to handle constant input data over the entire time-window.
+For solvers operating on different time scales, the solver with the smaller time-step size may not work with constant input data over the entire time-window.
 In cases where [time-interpolation is available](#availability), the solver with the smaller step size may call `readData()` with `relativeReadTime=0` to sample data at the beginning of each of its time steps.

 By default, this results in piecewise linearly interpolated data.